calebmsword/kivy/README.md

 Kivy Vectors are a subclass of Python lists.
 Therefore, you can treat the return value of `convert_pos` as a list if you want.
 However, by making it a Vector, we add additional conveniences that an experienced user can choose to take advantage of if they want.

-We will also make one more alteration to this method.
-The reason for this will be clear in a moment.
+Let's make one more adjustment to the method.
+We will use the [bind trick](#bind-trick) since we are abstracting logic away from kvlang.
+We'll also include a docstring:

 ```python
 from kivy.vector import Vector